 Acknowledgements

 We are grateful to Z. Davis for providing R programming advice, to P. Roper for 2019 field assistance, and to B. Staines (Ladner Harbour Authority) provided canoe and harbor access for all field navigation.
-We thank J. Richardson for advising on the 2019 data collection methodologies, and M. O’Connor for providing comprehensive review of this manuscript.
+We thank J. Richardson for advising on the 2019 data collection methodologies.
+We are grateful to M. O’Connor and D. Stewart for providing comprehensive reviews of this manuscript.
 Research site access was granted by The Ministry of Forests, Lands, Natural Resource Operations and Rural Development.

 Introduction